richardso21/resume/RSOresume.typ

   "Research Assistant",
   ("01/2025", "05/2025"),
 )[
-  - Investigated time-to-first-token (TTFT) reduction in *multi-tenant LLMs* by overlapping document retrieval and prefill.
+  - Investigated latency reduction in *multi-tenant LLMs for RAG workloads* by overlapping document retrieval and prefill.
   - Led *scenario-based benchmarking* by simulating web crawler and ANNS retrieval to evaluate latency improvements of our custom token prefilling mechanism under realistic workloads.
-  - Analyzed results for and *co-authored MLSys research paper* demonstrating up to *11x faster latencies in TTFT*.
+  - Analyzed results for and *co-authored MLSys research paper* demonstrating up to *11x speedup* with our strategy.
 ]

 #resumeEntry("Amazon Web Services", "Software Engineering Intern (ML)", ("05/2024", "08/2024"))[